 The directory to use for storing the (low-level) HTTP cache.
 If empty, the HTTP cache will be disabled.
 If a relative path is given, is taken relative to the project data dir.
 For more info see: Default structure of Scrapy projects.

 HTTPCACHE\IGNORE\HTTP\CODES

-New in version 0.10.
 Default: [] Don't cache response with these HTTP codes.

 HTTPCACHE\IGNORE\MISSING